fuhaililab/mdMinerShiny/README.md

 #### For any questions, please contact: robert.fh.li@gmail.com.
 #####- Dr. Fuhai Li - Department of Biomedical Informatics, The Ohio State University.

+### **To deploy the app on AWS**
+1) Launch a Ubuntu instance on AWS.
+Follow instruction: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance_linux.
+When configuring security group, open protocol HTTP and SSH, which opens port 80 and 22 respectively.
+Set the source of port 22 to your own IP only.
+Also use Custom TCP RULE to open port 3838 for shiny application.
+2) Conncet instance using public key provided by Amazon.
+For detail instruction: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html
+3) Install shiny server on your instance.
+Follow instruction: https://www.rstudio.com/products/shiny/download-server/
+4) Make a directory for your app in /srv/shiny-server.
+Change the mode of the new folder to 771.
+5) Use scp to transfer your shiny project to the new folder you create under /srv/shiny-server.